Dallas: (972) 548-0088

 Estimated reading time: 3 minutes

 We often remove and replace attic insulation.
 But how do you even know you have an insulation problem?

 There are four key indicators that we look for, and you can look for them too.

 This is typically more of a window or door issue.
-If part of your house feels really drafty or cool in some areas, that can be a key indicator of an insulation inconsistency, or maybe insulation is missing altogether from a certain part of the house.
+Suppose part of your house feels drafty or cool in some areas.
+In that case, that can be a crucial indicator of an insulation inconsistency, or maybe insulation is missing altogether from a specific part of the house.

-Remember all that recessed lighting that was put in homes in the 70s, 80s, and 90s?
-If you have more than 10 can lights in an average 2,000 or 3,000 square-foot home, they could be causing you trouble.
+Remember the recessed lighting in homes in the 70s, 80s, and 90s?
+If you have more than ten can lights in an average 2,000 or 3,000 square-foot home, they could be causing you trouble.
 The problem is that there is typically no insulation over those can lights, leaving you with areas of inconsistent insulation where heat or air can escape.
 So if you have a lot of can lights, that’s an area you want to check to see if you have an insulation problem.

-We are more than happy to come out and take a look at your house, to see if your insulation is good and consistent!
-But you can start with these tips yourself, and see how things look.
+We are more than happy to come out and look at your house to see if your insulation is reasonable and consistent!
+But you can start with these tips and see how things look.